bxcar/science-of-everything.local/wp-content/plugins/types/readme.txt

 10. Bulk editing child content using Field Tables

 == Changelog ==

+= 2.2.12 =
+* Improved the performance of the Image field.

 = 2.2.11 =
 * Removed notices, to push users to activate Layouts theme integration plugins based on the current theme